mazetoken/miners/README.md

 ### Run commands:

-_* unfortunately, it will take some time - about two-three hours, so be patient; You can change the sleep time of your phone's display to 30 minutes to make it a little faster; you can skip this if you don't want to mine with fastmine):_
+_* unfortunately, it will take some time - about two-three hours, so be patient; You can change the sleep time of your phone's display to 30 minutes to make it a little faster; you can skip this if you don't want to mine with fastmine; no need to use fastmine for mining dSLP token):_

 ./bootstrap